 Why Mixed-Strength Combos Perform Better

-The most effective combos are created by combining power-ups with different ranges.
-This allows explosions to affect separate areas of the board and reduces unnecessary overlap.
+The most effective combos combine power-ups with different ranges, allowing the explosion to affect multiple parts of the board without wasting impact.

 - greater board opening